OpenNTI/nti.dataserver/docs/user_logon.rst

 Invitations
 ===========

 Invitation tokens may be specified at account creation time.
-See :mod:`nti.appserver.invitations.interfaces`.
+See :mod:`nti.invitations.interfaces`.

 Bounced Emails
 ==============